Sanjeev R. Malushte, Bechtel Fellow and Technology Manager, Bechtel Corporation

 The schedule advantage of SC construction is well understood, and is the prime reason for its expanding embrace in the nuclear industry.
 The use of large scale and well planned/executed SC construction offers a promising opportunity for also delivering increased resiliency and sustainability benefits.

 Nuclear power plant construction involves extensive use of reinforced concrete (primarily because it is a cheap option for radiation shielding).
 As a result, the construction schedule has been traditionally prolonged due to extensive and complex rebar cage fabrication, erection, and disassembly of elaborate concrete formwork.
-A 2004 report by the U.S. Department of Energy, “Study of Construction Technologies and Schedules, O&M Staffing and Cost, Decommissioning Costs and Funding Requirements for Advanced Reactor Designs”, conservatively estimates that use of SC modules in place of conventional reinforced concrete can reduce total construction time by at least several months.
+A 2004 report by the U.S. Department of Energy (“Study of Construction Technologies and Schedules, O&M Staffing and Cost, Decommissioning Costs and Funding Requirements for Advanced Reactor Designs“) conservatively estimates that use of SC modules in place of conventional reinforced concrete can reduce total construction time by at least several months.
 SC modules typically have steel on the outside to act as stay-in-place formwork and equivalent rebar, thus eliminating the associated labor and schedule-intensive activities.
 Extensive use of prefabrication and modular construction in Asian power plants has already significantly expedited construction times, reduced overall costs, and optimized energy and material use.
-In Japan, use of modular techniques has demonstrated that the total construction time can be reduced to about four years for new plants (see 2001 DOE report entitled “A Roadmap to Deploy New Nuclear Power Plants in the United States by 2010, Volume II”), compared to a typical duration of five to six years.
-A four-year construction duration is also the target for the upcoming new generation of nuclear plants in the U.S.
+In Japan, use of modular techniques has demonstrated that the total construction time can be reduced to about 4 years for new plants (see 2001 DOE report entitled “A Roadmap to Deploy New Nuclear Power Plants in the United States by 2010, Volume II“), compared to a typical duration of 5 to 6 years.
+Four-year construction duration is also the target for the upcoming new generation of nuclear plants in the U.S.

 General Benefits and Unique Considerations for SC Construction